 Clinical Support & Diagnostics

 The Anticoagulation Clinic is a service established to monitor and manage the medication(s) that you take to prevent blood clots.
-The location within our clinic is staffed by pharmacists.
-The pharmacists, working in conjunction with your physician, will check your blood test and adjust your dose of warfarin (Coumadin ® or Jantoven ®) as well as other medicines that may be needed (such as heparin shots or Vitamin K, the antidote to coumadin).
+The location within our clinic is staffed by trained nurses.
+The trained nurses, working in conjunction with your physician, will check your blood test and adjust your dose of warfarin (Coumadin ® or Jantoven ®) as well as other medicines that may be needed (such as heparin shots or Vitamin K, the antidote to coumadin).

 - Anti-coagulation bridging for surgical and invasive procedures

 - Warfarin use and safety education

 Audiology is the study of hearing and hearing related disorders.
 An Audiologist is a hearing health care professional who identifies and assesses individuals with auditory (hearing) and/or balance concerns, problems or disorders.
 Rehabilitation of hearing loss can be administered by an Audiologist through fitting of hearing aids and/or Assistive Listening Devices (ALD's).
 You can find Audiologists in hospitals, community health centers, private practice offices, schools, universities and some doctors' offices.